Anrie likes is an avid sci-fi, and fantasy, and video game fan.

 The Witcher video games have been around since 2007.
 That means we’ve had 13 years to explore this iconic character and world in virtual reality.
-The Witcher 3: Wild Hunt, was first released in 2015, yet here I am arguing that you should still play the games?
+The Witcher 3: Wild Hunt was first released in 2015, yet here I am arguing that you should still play the game.
 You might be wondering why.

-Undoubtedly the games are classics, and Wild Hunt is a masterpiece of the last decades gaming industry.
+Undoubtedly the games are classics, and Wild Hunt is a masterpiece of the last decade in the gaming industry.
 Above all, it’s tonnes of fun.
 But if you need more convincing or justification, here are five reasons you should play The Witcher 3: Wild Hunt on your Nintendo Switch.

 1. More Options for Play